flanksource/canary-checker/README.md

 ### AMQP - Talk to an AMQP 0.9.1 broker (RabbitMQ)

 Simulate a single round of producing and consuming (or just peeking).
-Exchanges and queues are created as needed.

 ```yaml
 amqp: